-1. Develop monthly "Core-Four" WIOA Title partner meetings with the leadership of the Central Arkansas Workforce Development Area, Adult Education, Arkansas Vocational Rehabilitation, Wagner-Peyser, and Department of Human Services, Division of Services for the Blind.

-- Conduct 20 site visits with employers throughout the six-county service area of the Central Arkansas Workforce Development Area in order to identify and monitor needs and build industry relationships. - 3.
+- 1. Develop monthly "Core-Four" partner meetings with the leadership of the Central Arkansas Workforce Development Area, Adult Education, Arkansas Vocational Rehabilitation, Wagner-Peyser, and Division of Services for the Blind. - 2.
+Conduct 20 site visits with employers throughout the six-county service area of the Central Arkansas Workforce Development Area in order to identify and monitor needs and build industry relationships. - 3.
 Conduct partner meetings with educational training providers on a quarterly basis in order to build strong relationships and enhance service delivery. - 4.
-Develop an effective referral system between all partners to enhance service delivery for jobseekers, ensuring all participants receive the services and support they need to succeed.
+Develop an effective referral system between all partners to enhance service delivery for jobseekers, ensuring all participant receive the services and support they need to succeed.

 Strategic Goal 2: To enhance service delivery to both employers and jobseekers in Central Arkansas.
+Goal 2 Objectives:

-- 1. Expand service delivery access points by the utilization of "virtual workforce centers" and revolving workforce centers throughout the region.
-Revolving workforce centers will be developed to serve areas that currently do not have access to an existing workforce center.
-CAWDA staff will travel to designated locations where the staff person will provide information and conduct eligibility determination on site, thus increasing access to one-stop services. - 2.
-Train for applicable in-demand industries only to ensure jobseekers receive the training of their choice in a field that provides sustainable employment. - 3.
+- 1. Expand service delivery access points by the utilization of "virtual workforce centers" and revolving workforce centers throughout the region. - 2.
+Train for applicable in-demand industries only, to ensure jobseekers receive the training of their choice in a field which provides sustainable employment. - 3.
 Develop career pathways with input from private industries and educational training providers in the region. - 4.
-Provide training in the Central Arkansas Region that leads to recognized credentials, which assist jobseekers to obtain sustainable employment and meet the needs of business and industry. - 5.
-Coordinate business outreach activities with core, co-located, and external partners through the development of a joint data-base.
+Provide training in the Central Arkansas Region which leads to recognized credentials which assist jobseekers obtain sustainable employment and meet the needs of business and industry.

+5. Coordinate business outreach activities with core, co-located, and external partners through the development of a joint data-base.